tk3369/ContextTracking.jl/README.md

 ## How does `@memo` macro work?

-The `@memo` macro is used to append new data to the current context.
+The `@memo` macro is used to assign data to the current context.
 Consider the following example:

 ```julia
 @memo x = 1